gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-building.rst

 ===================================
-Active intakes (ones with continuous rotational motion) should always be prioritized over passive intakes and grippers because active intakes are much more efficient and effective in picking up most game elements.
+Active intakes (ones with continuous rotational motion) should always be prioritized over passive intakes and grippers because active intakes are much more efficient and effective in picking up common game elements such as balls, cubes, rectangular prisms, etc.
 The exception is that a claw should be used for irregularly shaped objects that would be impossible to control via intake; for example, the relic in Relic Recovery.